 While you can always transfer your cash back rewards to your savings account, you have to have the dedication and commitment to remember to do so every time.
 Bank of America makes this easy by offering a 10% customer relationship bonus when you deposit your credit card rewards into your eligible checking or savings account held by Bank of America.
 Its BankAmericard Cash Rewards credit card offers 3% cash back on gas and 2% cash back on groceries and at wholesale clubs for the first $2,500 in combined grocery and gas purchases each quarter, and 1% cash back elsewhere.
 There is no annual fee for this card.

 No matter what you use your credit card rewards for, it’s important you don’t overspend just to get a kickback from these cards.
 Doing so can cause you to rack up excessive credit card debt, which may harm your credit score.
-To see how your spending habits may be affecting your credit, you can check out your free credit report summary, updated each month, on Credit.com.
+To see how your spending habits may be affecting your credit, you can check out your free credit report summary, updated every 14 days, on Credit.com.

 Image: Martin Dimitrov